 If any part of your complaint is upheld we will respond to the complainant accordingly and give due consideration as to how we can improve our service and arrangements.
 For example, by reviewing our procedures to assess the impact on our qualification development, delivery or awarding arrangements and assessment process (if relevant), or by arranging for staff training.
 In extreme circumstances, internal disciplinary procedures may be exercised where the performance or behaviour of our staff is deemed inappropriate.

-In situations where a complaint has been successful, or where an investigation following notification from the Regulatory Bodies indicates a failure in our processes, we will give due consideration to the outcome and will take appropriate actions such as:
+In situations where a complaint has been successful, or where an investigation following notification from Ofqual indicates a failure in our processes, we will give due consideration to the outcome and will take appropriate actions such as:

 - identify any other learner(s) who has been affected by that failure,